Euclidean mirrors: enhanced vacuum decay from reflected instantons: Instantons

 The complete solution including the fluctuation prefactor is exact \cite{Affleck:1981bma,Strobel:2013vza,Gordon:2014aba} for a quadratic action in $x_\mu(u)$ and approximate for actions with higher order dependence.

-In the following we consider time dependent fields oriented in $\hat x_3$ direction.
+In the following we consider time dependent backgrounds oriented in $\hat x_3$ direction.
 The instanton equations \eqref{eq:eom} from above then read as

-Furthermore, as mentioned before, to allow only real instanton solutions, we will consider electric fields which will be described by analytic even functions in time $t$.
-The corresponding vector potentials for such fields can be written in the form
+Furthermore, to allow only real instanton solutions, we will consider electric backgrounds which will be described by analytic even functions in Minkowskian time $t$.
+Note that in general those can be complex as well, e.g. cf. \cite{Dumlu:2011cc}.
+The Euclidean vector potential ($x_4 = i t$) can be written in the form

 where $F$ is assumed to be an odd real function.
-The complex $i$ in front guarantees that the instanton equations \eqref{eq:gen-instanton-eqs} will have real closed solutions $x_\mu$.
+The complex $i$ in front guarantees that the instanton equations \eqref{eq:gen-instanton-eqs} will have real, closed solutions $x_\mu$.